248.AI

 Brand Direction

-Before committing, I sketched three possible visual languages the brand could inhabit — each a different answer to "what does intelligent minimalism feel like?"
+I explored three visual languages before committing, each a different answer to "what does intelligent minimalism feel like?"

 Direction A